Lesson 5: Old Testament Organization (Part 2)

 MAKING IT REAL (10 minutes)

 Okay, let’s try getting all 17 prophets in order.
-To make it easier, we’ll recite the 5 major prophets, then do the 12 minor prophets in groups of four:
+To make it easier, we’ll recite the 5 major prophets.
+Then we'll recite the 12 minor prophets in groups of four.

 Major: (Isaiah, Jeremiah, Lamentations, Ezekiel, Daniel)